Some Early Residents

 Surry County, Virginia

-Surry County is located just across the James River from the colonial capitals of Jamestown and Williamsburg.
-Since its creation, the river has formed Surry's northern border.
-During the seventeenth and eighteenth centuries, the James constituted Virginia's major thoroughfare, bustling with all varieties of ships heading from the Atlantic Ocean upriver to Richmond and other inland areas.
-By 1700, vast tobacco plantations checkered the northern swath of Surry County along river as it winds to the northwest past the "Surry Side."
-A high-society plantation culture developed and formed the basis for the region's wealth.
-A few of the original plantation homes have survived to provide a glimpse into life in that era, including Bacon's Castle and Four Mile Tree shown at the top of the page (click on the images for more details), as well as Smith's Fort and Mount Pleasant Plantation.
-The prosperity of the James River tobacco plantations led towns to form near the tobacco warehouses along the river.
-Cobham, located at the mouth of Gray's Creek, was the primary center of commerce during the 1600s and early 1700s, but years of repeated tobacco cultivation leached nutrients from the soils, making the lands along the river less productive.
-This caused the county's commercial and government centers to move further inland to the village of Cabin Point and settlement at McIntosh's Cross Roads, later Surry Court House.
+Surry County lies just across the James River from the colonial capitals of Jamestown and Williamsburg, and since its creation the river has formed its northern border.
+During the seventeenth and eighteenth centuries, the James served as Virginia's major thoroughfare, bustling with ships of every kind heading from the Atlantic Ocean upriver to Richmond and other inland settlements.
+By 1700, vast tobacco plantations checkered the northern swath of Surry County along the river as it winds northwest past the "Surry Side."
+A high-society plantation culture developed and formed the basis of the region's wealth.
+A few of the original plantation homes survive to offer a glimpse into life in that era, including Bacon's Castle and Four Mile Tree shown at the top of the page, as well as Smith's Fort and Mount Pleasant Plantation.

 Notes: